-A who's who of Colorado's clothing and outdoor gear makers converged in Denver to talk about manufacturing hubs of the future.
+A who's who of Colorado's clothing and gear makers converged in Denver to talk cut-and-sew hubs of the future.

 Two themes were front and center: places and people.
 The places are the apparel and outdoor industry manufacturing hubs of the future, and the people are the skilled cut-and-sew workers who will drive growth in Colorado's manufacturing sector.

 Since 2014, the summit has been in the middle of the conversation.
 "It has been an amazing journey, and we're going to talk a lot about that journey tonight," said Bart Taylor, CompanyWeek's founder and publisher.

 Carol Engel-Enright of Colorado State University's Design and Merchandising program spoke of the event's beginnings in 2014.
 She said AOI launched with a simple question for local brands: "What would it take to reshore manufacturing?"
 The answer revolved around "high quality and high standards of sewn goods in the needle trades."

 The hypotheticals have since jumped off the drawing board, as new models start to take shape in the state.
 Taylor gave kudos to Engel-Enright for her work with Rural Colorado Apparel Manufacturing, or RCAM.
 "You're rediscovering the institutional memory this country has lost in terms of apparel manufacturing," he said.

 "For the first time, we're not talking about it, we're doing it," noted Engel-Enright.
 "One lesson learned: We can't compete.
 We have to collaborate.
 We have to be invested in each other's success."

 She added, "Now it's about possibilities.
 It's possible."